 Practical and emotional support for young people with Special Educational Needs and Disability (SEND)

-A working group has identified what these challenges may be and has collated a number of resources which schools and settings may find useful.
-Each resource has been developed in partnership with the Specialist Teaching and Learning Service, Kent Educational Psychology Service, KCC and partner agencies within Kent.
+Each of these resources have been developed in partnership with the Specialist Teaching and Learning Service, Kent Educational Psychology Service, KCC and partner agencies within Kent.

 Communication and interaction

 Children and young people who experience communication and interaction difficulties may need help with the following:

 - Missing their parents/family after being at home with them for several weeks or missing home